 The population depletion in the terminal years varied significantly both among and within species (Fig.4).
 Fig.4 also displayed the depletion rate under two hypothetical scenarios: no fishing (represented by blue arrows) and no temperature variation (represented by red arrows).
 It was visually apparent that in the majority of populations, fishing had a greater impact on the depletion rate compared to temperature variation.
 Further analysis revealed that only 1% of populations were depleted more by temperature variation than fishing.
-For 47% of populations, temperature exacerbated depletion but its impact was smaller than fishing.
+For 47% of populations, temperature exacerbated depletion, but its impact was smaller than fishing.
 For 6% and 46% of populations, temperature variation fully or partially compensated for depletion caused by fishing (Fig. 5).
 Overall, fishing had a greater impact on changing abundance in the vast majority of populations (93%), compared to temperature variation.

 Discussion:

-Our findings reveal that fishing is the major contributor to abundance declines for most of the evaluated freshwater fish populations, outpacing the impact of temperature variation.
-This highlights the vital importance of local fisheries management in safeguarding the sustainability of freshwater fish populations and the prosperity of inland fishery industry valued at $190 billion globally.
-Even for cold-water species that generally experienced the most harm from historical warming, our results show that fishing still led to a greater decline in 4 cisco populations (out of 5) compared to temperature changes.
+Our findings show that fishing is the major contributor to abundance declines for most of the evaluated freshwater fish populations, outpacing the negative impacts of temperature variation.
+This highlights the vital importance of local fisheries management in safeguarding the sustainability of freshwater fish populations and the prosperity of inland fishery industry valued at $190 billion globally (citation).
+Even for the cold-water species experiencing the most harm from historical warming, our results show that fishing still led to a greater decline than temperature change in the majority of populations (4 of 5 cisco populations).
 Hence, appropriate local fisheries management can effectively mitigate the negative effects of climate change and has the potential to revive highly-depleted populations, provided that future warming is kept to a level where its magnitude of impact on freshwater populations does not differ significantly from past observations.
-Moreover, the high prevalence of highly-depleted population status estimated by our model contradicts the popular myth that recreational fishing, which makes up most of the total harvest, is self-regulating, further emphasizing the need for top-down fishery management ().
+Furthermore, the high prevalence of highly-depleted population status estimated by our model contradicts the popular myth that recreational fishing, which makes up most of the total harvest, is self-regulating (citations), further emphasizing the need for top-down fishery management to achieve sustainability objectives ().

-Relatedly, our findings also suggest that the magnitude of the warming impact is greater in populations that have suffered more severe depletion.
+Our findings also suggest that the magnitude of the warming impact is greater in populations that have suffered more severe depletion.
 This correlation may be attributed to the fact that recreational and tribal fishing not only reduce population size, but can also alter the age structure of fish populations.
-This is achieved through the selective removal of fish with larger body sizes, leaving the population with a higher proportion of smaller and younger individuals that are less able to adapt to environmental change (citation).
+This is achieved through the selective removal of fish with larger body sizes, leaving the population with a higher proportion of younger, smaller, and less fecund individuals that are less able to adapt to environmental change (citation).
 As a result, overfishing may amplify fluctuations in population size caused by temperature variability.
-It is therefore imperative to prevent overfishing in order to preserve the adaptability of freshwater fish populations to future warming from climate change.
+It is therefore imperative to prevent overfishing to preserve the adaptability of freshwater fish populations to future warming from climate change.

-Our results indicate the need for population-specific fisheries management, as even within the same species, depletion levels and vulnerability to climate change can vary greatly.
+Our results also indicate the need for population-specific fisheries management, as even within the same species, depletion levels and vulnerability to climate change can vary greatly.
 With the exception of a few prioritized lakes with unique regulations, states currently enforce either regional or near-statewide catch limits for populations of the same species.
-There are proposals to further simplify regulations by implementing a uniform, often more conservative, statewide bag limit.
-For example, the latest Walleye Management Plan in Wisconsin is seeking public opinions for a uniform 3-fish daily bag limit for recreational walleye fishing.
-While such uniform regulations may improve clarity and compliance, they disregard the differences between populations, potentially leading to overfishing in highly-depleted or climate-vulnerable populations while failing to capitalize on fishing opportunities in lightly-depleted or warming-benefitted populations.
+There are proposals to further simplify regulations by implementing a uniform, and often more conservative, statewide bag limit.
+For example, the latest Walleye Management Plan in Wisconsin (citation) is seeking public opinions for a uniform 3-fish daily bag limit for recreational walleye fishing.
+While such uniform regulations may improve clarity and compliance, they disregard the differences between populations, potentially leading to overfishing in highly-depleted or climate-vulnerable populations or to failure to capitalize on fishing opportunities in lightly-depleted or warming-benefitted populations.